- 1 The Gutter System – A Quick Overview

-Obviously, this is one of the simplest solutions available – all of us have garden hoses in our yards.
+Obviously, this attachment on Amazon is one of the simplest solutions available – all of us have garden hoses in our yards.
 The method is very similar to the one using a pressure washer, only this time the stream of water won’t be as powerful.

 In most cases, these attachments are just sets of tubes that homeowners can attach to their garden hoses.
 The best ones will have a couple of extra features, such as the non-slip grip for more convenient use.
 The spray head is often adjustable, making it easier to clean the hard-to-reach corners.

 Rotary Gutter Cleaning SystemCheck on Amazon.
 Perhaps the most modern solution to cleaning gutters from the ground is the rotary gutter cleaning system.

 These innovative devices combine the handiness of rotating brushes with the sheer force of power spraying.
 Their extendable, lightweight poles can be hooked up to cordless drills (for brushing) or garden hoses (for power washing).